raspberrypilearning/dojo-mentoring/en/step_6.md

 </div>
 <div>
 ## Our project resources
-Dojos are hardware and software agnostic.
-That means young people and volunteers can use whatever resources, tools and programming languages that suit their needs.
-There are lots of freely available resources online, from unplugged activities to hardware emulators to tools to help young people develop computational thinking.

 One way we support clubs is by offering learners a catalogue of more than 250 free digital making projects!
 Some of them have been translated into 30 languages.

 ### Improved project paths